slegras/EBAI2017/hands-on/hands-on.md

 ## Create a directory where to put generated files on your computer
 mkdir ~/Desktop/EBA2017_chipseq

-## Go to the location on your computer, where you want to put the data
+## Go to the location on your computer, where you want to put the data, for example:
 cd ~/Desktop/EBA2017_chipseq

 ## Download the file